 An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected from its use.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the interim condensed consolidated statement of income when the asset is derecognized.

 The residual values, useful lives and methods of depreciation of property and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.

 4.7.
-Intangible assets and goodwill
+Goodwill and other intangible assets